 - Disability pay

 - Alimony or maintenance received from persons other than the parties to the instant action

 When income is received on an irregular, non-recurring, or one-time basis, the court may average or pro-rate the income over a specified period of time or require an obligor to pay as child support a percentage of his or her non-recurring income that is equivalent to the percentage of his or her recurring income paid for child support.

-Specifically excluded from being considered income for purposes of calculating child support is:
+Specifically excluded from income for purposes of calculating child support are:

 - Employer contributions toward future Social Security and Medicare payments for an employee